Parsoa/SVDSS/README.md

 # SVDSS: Structural Variant Discovery from Sample-specific Strings

-SVDSS is a novel method for discovery of structural variants in accurate long reads (e.g PacBio HiFi) using sample-specific strings (SFS)
+SVDSS is a novel method for discovery of structural variants in accurate long reads (e.g PacBio HiFi) using sample-specific strings (SFS).

-Efficient computation of A-specific string w.;.t. a set {B,C,...,Z} of other long reads samples.
-A A-specific string is a string which occurs only in sample A and not in the others.

-**Note:** if you are looking for the _biorxiv_ implementation, please refer to [this release](https://github.com/Parsoa/PingPong/releases/tag/v1.0.0-pingpong).

-##### Use-Cases

-* compute strings specific to child w.r.t. parents
-* compute strings specific to individual A from population P<sub>A</sub> w.r.t. individual B from population P<sub>B</sub>
+SFS are the shortest substrings that are unique to one genome, called target, w.r.t another genome, called reference.
+Here our method utilizes SFS for coarse-grained identification (anchoring) of potential SV sites and performs local partial-order-assembly (POA) of clusters of SFS from such sites to produce accurate SV predictions.
+We refer to [our manuscript on SFS](https://doi.org/10.1093/bioadv/vbab005) for more details regarding the concept of SFS.

 ## Dependencies